 1. Assessment Tool

 There are basically 2 choices for whenever you complete an ergonomics assessment – either using an ergonomics assessment tool or ‘free-handing’ the assessment (not using the tool).
 To be honest, most beginners or novice assessors will likely gravitate towards using an ergonomics tool, whereas those with more experience may want to free-hand it.
 Be aware that using a tool standardizes the ergonomic assessment and this can be timely either during each consultation or with any future requirements.
 If you are looking for an office assessment tool, there are many options out there, which can make it a little daunting.
 After all, you want to ensure that you have picked the best tool to fit your needs.
 Many organizations (specifically universities and colleges) offer a type of self-directed assessment tool, designed to help their staff so this may not fit all types of situations, especially if you are assessing someone else’s ergonomic risk.
-Otherwise one of the better tools that I have come across is the ROSA (aka the Rapid Office Strain Assessment tool).

 Ideally, any tool you select should address at least one ergonomic risk factor: force, posture, or repetition.
 I find that the posture based tools in the office are the most useful.
 Need a refresher on what each of these risk factors mean?
 Here is a quick reference of each below: